stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 ## Helper libraries

-If you are writing styled components from scratch then, rather than using some components library that is build using Styled Components, I suggest you also use either [Styled System](https://styled-system.com/theme-specification/) or [XStyled System](https://xstyled.dev/docs/theme-specification/).
+If you are writing styled components from scratch (rather than using some components library that is build using Styled Components) then I suggest that you also use either [Styled System](https://styled-system.com/theme-specification/) or [XStyled System](https://xstyled.dev/docs/theme-specification/).
 Both have the same basic benefits:

 - Simplifying the creation of Styled Components that expose style props.
 - Providing a succinct syntax for responsive styles.